AcademySoftwareFoundation/EncodingGuidelines/EncodeProres.md

 ## Prores_ks

-While prores does support up to 12 bits of resolution, prores_ks can only encode to 10-bits.
+While ProRes does support up to 12 bits of resolution, prores_ks can only encode to 10-bits.
 It is able to decode to > 10 bits (see [https://github.com/ColorlabMD/Prores-BitDepth](https://github.com/ColorlabMD/Prores-BitDepth) )

 Supported pixel formats: yuv422p10le yuv444p10le yuva444p10le